-- Strain the cabbage through a colander and quickly rinse it once or twice with water.
+- Strain the cabbage through a colander.
+Some people quickly rinse it once or twice with water, but not necessary.
 Put your cabbage back into the bowl.

-- Measure ⅓ cup of Gochujan and 2 tablespoons of fish sauce OR soy sauce, and vigorously mix thoroughly until completely covered.
+- Measure ⅓ cup of Gochujang and 2 tablespoons of fish sauce OR soy sauce, and vigorously mix thoroughly until completely covered.
 I suggest wearing disposable gloves, so the peppers don't burn.